uiceds/project-team492/manuscript.md

 </figure>

 <p style="text-align:justify;">
 As a next step, we also investigated the scenario of NO₂ concentration at the individual state level and for the preliminary analysis, we selected four states- IL, CA, FL, and ND.
 The reason of selecting these four states was to capture the diverse representation of factors that might influence the NO₂ levels.
-This can be helpful for generalizing the analysis in the future.
+This can help generalize the analysis in the future.
 CA is a highly urbanized and densely populated state with around 94 stations available at the given dataset and therefore, it was chosen for analysis.
 IL offers a perspective in the NO₂ pattern of Midwest’s urban and suburban areas whereas, FL is a coastal state which might help to understand the effect of breeze and humidity on NO₂.
 Lastly, ND is a low-population and rural environment with minimal urbanization.
 The effect of the land use characteristics described earlier on NO₂ concentrations are summarized in Figure 3.7-3.10.
 </p>

 <p style="text-align:justify;">
-For CA state, visually we can clearly see there exists a correlation among impervious surface, population, length of the roads and NO₂ concentration (Figure 3.7).
+For CA state, we can clearly see that there exists a correlation among impervious surface, population, length of the roads and NO₂ concentration (Figure 3.7).
 Interestingly, although some of the places are very closer to the coast but have significant concentrations of NO₂.
 This indicates that other factors such as impervious area, population, and length of the roads are so high that they affect the NO₂ significantly compared to the coastal distance from the measuring station.
 </p>

 <figure style="text-align: center;">